mozilla/persona/docs/LOAD_GENERATION.md

 The next bit of guesswork required is to explain the behaviors of these sites (RPs) that a user visits.
-The average RP will set authentication cookies with 6 hour duration, such that a user must re-authenticate using browserid at least every six hours.
+The average RP will set authentication cookies with 6 hour duration, such that a user must re-authenticate using browserid at least every 6 hours.

 ### Defining high-level user activities